-Depart in the morning from Quito and drive towards the towering Cotopaxi Volcano and arrive to the Hacienda Santa Rita Ecological Reserve to explore the forest canopy by zipline.
-This system was originally used by scientists who were doing research in the forest canopy and includes five cables between 100 and 480 meters long.
-The zipline provides a great vantage point for birdwatching and enjoying the scenery and is an adrenaline rush as you soar above the trees.
+Depart in the morning from Quito and drive towards the towering Cotopaxi Volcano and arrive to the Hacienda Santa Rita Ecological Reserve to explore the forest canopy by.
+This system was originally used by scientists who were doing research in the forest.
+The area provides a great opportunities for birdwatching and enjoying the scenery and is an adrenaline rush as you soar above the trees.
 After a pack lunch, the group will be lead by the reserve's park rangers to perform trail maintenance and rehabilitation.

 In the evening, drive to El Porvenir, a fully-functioning hacienda and our base for the next two nights, set high in the Andean paramo with spectacular views of Cotopaxi.
 Enjoy a nice traditional dinner and relax by the fireplace.

 Click here to watch Youtube video to learn more about El Porvenir and the Tierra del Volcan's area near Cotopaxi.

 A brief orientation is given in the morning to get acquainted with the horses.
 We head out on horseback in the spirit of the Chagras (Ecuadorian highland cowboys) to visit the foothills of Rumiñahui Volcano, riding side by side with herds of wild horses and bulls.
 As we cross the paramo, enjoy the bird and wildlife, and the native guides will share their knowledge of medicinal plants.
 Afterwards a delicious lunch of local dishes awaits us upon our return to the farmhouse.